1857 Grand National: Build up and Leading contenders

 Hopeless Star at 9/1 was taking part for the third time, having found that a change of name from Star of England in 1854 had proved transformative to finish fourth last year.
-Tom Olliver, the most successful and experienced rider in Grand National history wasted furiously to try and make the weight for the ride but, for the second consecutive year was unable to do so, highlighting the growing issue for professional riders of being unable to secure rides due to the low weights being issued in handicaps The tiny popular Irishman, Denny Wynne, winner of the 1847 race, and who, in the absence of Olliver, was the most experienced rider in this year's contest, retained the ride from last year, his eleventh in the race.
+Tom Olliver, the most successful and experienced rider in Grand National history wasted furiously to try and make the weight for the ride but, for the second consecutive year was unable to do so, highlighting the growing issue for professional riders of being unable to secure rides due to the low weights being issued in handicaps The Irishman, Denny Wynne, winner of the 1847 race, and who, in the absence of Olliver, was the most experienced rider in this year's contest, retained the ride from last year, his eleventh in the race.

 Emigrant was 10/1 and continued the public faith in horses with proven National experience, having run to a bad sixth under Charlie Boyce last year.
-This time his flamboyant owner and renowned gambler, George Hodgman made no secret of his firm belief that the horse was a certainty this year, placing substantial bets on it to win.
+This time his owner, George Hodgman made no secret of his firm belief that the horse was a certainty this year, placing substantial bets on it to win.
 Public confidence faded in the days leading up to the race when Hodgman began laying his horse to hedge his bets, leading to one individual to confront him, resulting in a short live fist fight, which Hodgman settled in two punches.
 Unknown to most was that jockey, Boyce had injured himself in a hunting accident the week before the race and upon informing Hodgman was told to go to Liverpool and take the ride regardless, his owner believing he could find no better rider.
 The disappointed Hodgman began laying heavily in the belief the horse now couldn't win and when asked for riding instructions by Boyce in the paddock, the owner told him to do as he liked.